 Not surprisingly, when opening their first non-US location, many Fortune 500 companies chose to open their first international location within America’s northward neighbor.
 A total of 74 companies selected Canada for that honor, which is more than double the next highest country, the United Kingdom.
 London won as the most chosen city to launch an international location.

 Those Fortune 500 companies with the greatest number of overseas locations typically were America’s most recognizable and iconic institutions.
-The golden arches of McDonald's can be found in more than 23,000 places outside the U.S. Wells Fargo can be found in 205 different nations, more than any other company on the Fortune 500.
+The golden arches of McDonald's can be found in more than 23,000 places outside the U.S. Western Union can be found in 205 different nations, more than any other company on the Fortune 500.

 Having looked at the number of overall locations for these Fortune 500 companies, we also wanted to investigate how many different countries they tend to operate in.
 Excluding the 35% of companies without international locales, we discovered a relatively even distribution.
 Four different segments of this portion of our evaluation feature at least 50 companies operating in a given range of countries.